-Natural and artificial lighting can affect your sleeping patterns, but the type of lighting that is in your home or workplace can also change your overall health.
+Natural and artificial lighting can cause health problems and affect your sleeping patterns.
+It’s important to know that the type of lighting that is in your home or workplace can also change your overall health.
 Here is how certain types of light can make it difficult to sleep soundly along with how certain types of light can damage your physical well-being.

-Five Ways that Artificial Lighting Can Affect Your Sleeping Patterns and Your Overall Health
+Five Ways that Artificial Lighting Can Affect Your Sleeping Patterns Make You Sick

 Artificial Light Stimulates Your Brain